Your garage door opener stopped operating as it should ?

 The door reverses before or after hitting the floor

-If your garage door is closing fully and then reversing to open again, then it may be due to a problem with the close-limit switch.
-In order to fix this, you'll want to make small changes to the close-lim
+- If your garage door is closing fully and then reversing to open again, then it may be due to a problem with the close-limit switch.
+In order to fix this, you'll want to make small changes to the close-limit setting until the door opener knows to stop once the door has reached the floor.

 05 of 09